 - taking antibiotics (especially for long periods of time)

-- who abuse drugs
+- who are dependent on drugs

 - who eat a poor diet (malnutrition)

-- who wear dentures (especially if they do not fit well).
+- who wear dentures (especially if they do not fit well)

 Oral thrush symptoms